ivasiukn/fence_builder/README.md

 # fence_builder
-Helps to build the most optimal fence
+Helps to build the most optimal fence.

+- Why do you code?
+- I code to earn money.